Josta/jst_assets/README.rst

 ============

 1. Install the extension from TER (or Github)
+2. When installing from Github, you may have to run Composer to build the vendor directory.
-2. Configure the extension in the Extension Manager
+3. Configure the extension in the Extension Manager

 Asset Pipeline Precompilation